 For instance, Memberoni is a theme specifically for membership sites.
 It is available as a bonus to members of The Member Site Academy The theme itself is pretty basic, however it has functionality built into it specifically for memberships and online courses.
 For instance, the ability to allow members to check off a course lesson when completed.
-This very site was originally based on Memberoni, however it has been so incredibly customized by this point that it is a new custom theme.
-(Not available for download, so don't ask 😉 ).
+I used to use Memberoni and it is indeed a nice option for membership sites.

 Regardless of the theme you choose, you’re going to run into the next problem: How to customize it.

 Truth is, most themes are kinda difficult to customize if you don’t have some coding chops.
 And most people who use WordPress are not skilled at PHP coding and web development.
 So, they are faced with some options:

 - Just accept whatever the theme looks like “out of the box”.

 - Try to tack on all kinds of plug-ins to change things in weird, round-about ways

 - Look into hiring somebody to either tweak the theme or design one specifically for you.

 Most freebie themes are not very well set up for the average joe to take full control over the look and feel of the site.
 Some themes have options panels that allow you to make changes, but then you’re limited to the options they give you.